Etejerina/a-walk-in-python/day_4.md

 I think we are now tying loose ends, right?

-We'ver seen this, for instance...
+We've seen this, for instance...

 ```python
 even_numbers = [x for x in range(20) if x % 2 == 0]